Can you really save up to $1,000 in only a half-hour? Absolutely. However, there is a catch. We have to talk about taxes.

 Aaron Amat / Shutterstock.com

 Take 30 minutes to review your retirement accounts and see if you can afford to contribute a little more.

-Depending on your tax bracket, you could save 30 cents in taxes for every dollar you contribute to an eligible fund.
-Remember, there are income caps for some of these deductions, and you get an immediate tax benefit only if you have a traditional 401(k), 403(b) or IRA.
+Remember, there are income caps for some of these deductions, and you get a tax deduction only if you have a traditional 401(k), 403(b) or IRA.